Pointyware/XYZ/website/README.md

 # Module :website
-This modules contains the content for the generated static website.
+This modules contains the content for the generated static website at `https://xyz.pointyware.org`.

 To build the static site content, run `./gradlew :website:run`